Mayor1234/keysystem/README.md

 #### **Build the UI with TailwindCSS**

-- Create the WhatWeRepresent component file in the src folder
+- Create the `WhatWeRepresent.tsx` component file in the src folder
 - Add background effects using TailwindCss gradient property
 - Import all the visual image in the WhatWeRepresent component by adding it in `img` tags
 - Create a parent card with a back of neon and place the child card ontop of it.